rossetti/KSLBook/docs/05-Chapter5.md

 Figure \@ref(fig:WarmUpPeriod) shows the concept of a warm up period for a simulation replication.
-When you perform a simulation, you can easily specify a time-based warm up period using the setLengthOfWarmUp() method of the Simulation class.
+When you perform a simulation, you can easily specify a time-based warm up period using the `lengthOfReplicationWarmUp` property of the `Model` class.
 In fact, even for observation based data, it will be more convenient to specify the warm up period in terms of time.
-A given value of $T_w$ implies a particular value of $d$ and vice a versa.
+A given value of $T_w$ implies a particular value of $d$ and vice versa.
 Specifying a warm up period, causes an event to be scheduled for time $T_w$.
 At that time, all the accumulated statistical counters are cleared so that the net effect is that statistics are only collected over the period from $T_w$ to $T_e$.
 The problem then becomes that of